 The combined gas valve turns the gas on and off to the pilot light and to the main burner in response to electrical signals from the other controls, and it regulates the gas pressure to the main burner.
 Either of the solenoids which turn the gas on and off may fail and will be necessary to fit a new combined gas valve.
 Unfortunately the gas valve is no longer available and the only source is eBay.
 There are usually three or four second-hand ones for sale at any given time, along with the occasional new one.
 Accurate diagnosis is the key here though, as there is a control board fault which looks for all the world like gas valve failure to an inexperienced technician.
 Many Netaheats have been scrapped with suspected gas valve failure when the fault actually lies in a soldered joint on the control board which fails from heat stress.
-Re-soldering the joint (or replacing the whole board as described in 3) above, can bring the boiler back to life.
+Re-soldering the joint or replacing the whole board as described in 3) above, can bring the boiler back to life.

 5) Pilot light failing to light.

 This is a common problem with a variety of causes.
 Sometimes there is no spark, which is usually caused by the air pressure switch failing to detect the fan running.
 A new air pressure switch or sometimes simply cleaning debris from the restrictor in the air pressure switch usually fixes this, but sometimes the control board has failed and simply isn’t delivering a spark.
 A new control board will be needed.
 If there IS a spark but no pilot flame, the gas control valve may have failed to open or the ignition earth electrode may be heavily eroded, leading to a spark in not quite the right place to ignite the gas.
 See the photo below of a badly eroded earth electrode (on the right) alongside a new one (on the left).
 Notice the horizontal section is completely missing from the old electrode on the right.
 This will easily prevent the boiler from lighting.